It (miniseries): The spider

-As the producers were about to throw away the spider, Bart's father Tom rushed to Fantasy II to obtain it; as of January 1993, the spider resided in a Houston, Texas warehouse owned by Bart's parents Tom and Barbara.
+As the producers were about to throw away the spider, Bart's father Tom rushed to Fantasy II to obtain it; as of January 1993, the spider resided in a Houston, Texas, warehouse owned by Bart's parents Tom and Barbara.

 Music

 It was composer Richard Bellis' first score since his career "came to a screeching halt for some unknown reason" in 1984.
 He was in the fourth year of owning a woodwork business when getting the call to score the miniseries.
 The score took five weeks to compose and produce.
 Bellis recorded four-days worth of orchestra parts performed by various ensembles that had 55 players at most, and the electronic instruments were tracked at Ray Colcord's home studio.

 Bellis' use of motifs and ostinatos in It were inspired by the works of Bernard Herrmann.
 The music features motifs of not only each Loser and Pennywise but also themes of nostalgia and the difference between the past and the present.
 In presenting the story's varied tone, the score mixes together adventurous orchestra motifs (especially so for the music of the last showdown between It and the Losers), horror synthesizer pieces, circus music, big band jazz, creepy sound design touches, and trumpet-heavy music accompanying the setting of Derry.

 Bellis took a long time figuring out the first interval of the title theme, since he considered the use of a tritone overused in horror.
 Then, one day, he spontaneously chose the interval to be a major seventh after he heard it on the hairdryer he was using.
 The scrapbook seen in the title sequence influenced how he composed the theme: "I do remember being struck by the fact that it was not like other scrapbooks, filled with happy memories.
 The pages were sparse and the sequence mostly in black & white."
-The producers and Wallace initially intended The Impressions' cover of "The Way You Do the Things You Do" to be the title song, but it is instead played in the sequence where the Losers build a dam in the final cut.
+The producers and Wallace initially intended The Temptations' cover of "The Way You Do the Things You Do" to be the title song, but it is instead played in the sequence where the Losers build a dam in the final cut.